Skip to content

 3. Get a mortgage agreement in principle

-Speak to a mortgage adviser who specialises in shared ownership.
-Not all lenders offer shared ownership products, so it is important to work with a broker who knows which lenders are most competitive and flexible for your circumstances.
+Talk to a mortgage adviser who handles shared ownership day to day.
+Only some lenders offer these products, so a broker who knows which ones are keenest and most flexible for your circumstances really earns their place here.

 4. 04